Rafit77/JIMU-control/docs/project/routines.md

 - Pressing **Stop** cancels execution and runs a best-effort safety stop:
   - stop motors/servos (release holds)
   - turn off Eye LEDs and Ultrasonic LEDs (for modules listed in the project snapshot)
+- If the brick is not connected while stopping, cleanup commands may fail with “Not connected” (expected).

 Debug behavior:
 - While running, the currently executing block is highlighted in the workspace.